srikars-1/Machine-Learning-Clusters-ARL-Reinforcement-ModelSelection/README.md

   2. Thompson Sampling

 ## Model Improvement
-  1. Radial Basis Function Kernel Suppoert Vector Machine (RBFK-SVM) Classification
+  1. K-Fold Cross Validation
-  2. Naive Bayes Classification
+  2. Grid search

 ## Model Boosting
-  6. XG Boost
+  1. XG Boost
-  7. CatBoost
+  2. CatBoost

 For reference, Base csv files are included on basis of which the following templates are coded.
 They are taken from Super Data Science Team.